 - A statement that claims will be barred if not received by the deadline

 Your state may allow for claims from creditors that are not known to the company at the time of dissolution.
 You may be required to place a notice in the local paper about your company's dissolution.
 When in doubt, ask an attorney about what your state mandates.

 Creditor claims can be accepted or rejected by your company.
 Accepted claims must be paid or satisfactory arrangements made with creditors for repayment.
 For example, a creditor may agree to settle the claim for less (such as 80%) than the original amount.
 With rejected claims, you must advise creditors in writing that your company rejects their claims.
 Be sure to have an attorney assist and advise you about the process and your state's related statutes.

-After paying claims, remaining assets may be distributed to company owners in proportion to the share of ownership.
+After paying claims, the remaining assets may be distributed to company owners.
+Assets are generally allocated according to the shareholders’ or members’ percentage of ownership.
 For example, if you own 80% of the business and your brother owns 20%, you receive 80% of the remaining assets.
 Distributions must be reported to the IRS.
 If your corporation has multiple stock classes, corporate bylaws typically outline the procedure for distributing assets to these shareholders.
+For an LLC, the procedure should be outlined in the operating agreement.
 For details on distribution and your ongoing contingent liabilities, contact an accountant or tax adviser.